muaz-khan/WebRTC-Experiment/RTCMultiConnection/README.md

 ###### Remember

 1. One-way streaming is not supported for Admin/Guest feature; however you can ejoy all other features (listed at the top of this file)
-2. Admin/Guest relationship is one-to-one
+2. Admin/Guest relationship is one-to-one; however you can force "many-to-many" too; see below section

 ###### Use Cases